MicrosoftDocs/azure-docs/articles/media-services/latest/encoding-concept.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Encoding in the cloud with Media Services | Microsoft Docs
+title: Encoding video and audio with Media Services | Microsoft Docs
 titleSuffix: Azure Media Services
-description: Learn about the encoding process when using Azure Media Services
+description: Learn about encoding video and audio with Azure Media Services.
 services: media-services
 documentationcenter: ''
 author: Juliako